tanin47/tip/README.md

 3. The tooltip with relevant info will show
 4. Use arrow keys to choose an item in the tooltip and hit 'Enter' to perform the appropriate action.
 Alternatively, you can click an item as well

-Currently, Tip supports 2 actions: (1) Copy to clipboard if the item is text, and (2) Open URL if the item is URL.
+Currently, Tip supports 3 actions: (1) Copy to clipboard if the item is text, (2) Open URL if the item is URL, and (3) Execute a command.

+See how to develop [the provider script here](PROVIDER.md).

 Customize the shortcut